laszloe/hello-word/README.md

 # hello-word
-The first git file ELU1
+The first but not last